microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-updaterecordingstatus.md

 | status          | String  | The recording status.
 Possible values are: `notRecording`, `recording`, or `failed`.  |

 ## Response
-This method returns a `200 OK` response code and a Location header with a URI to the [updateRecordingStatusOperation](../resources/updaterecordingstatusoperation.md) created for this request.
+This method returns a `200 OK` response code and a Location header with a URI to the [updateRecordingStatusOperation](../resources/updaterecordingstatusoperation.md) object created for this request.

 ## Example
 The following example shows how to call this API.

-##### Request
+### Request
 The following example shows the request.